 A global plot of Reanalysis-1 mean relative humidity for the month of January 1948.
 Notably arid regions of the globe are marked in deep shades of blue.
 This image was produced by downloading one file of Reanalysis-1 data through NOMADS and visualizing with the Grid Analysis and Display System (GrADS).

 The National Centers for Environmental Prediction (NCEP) is involved with two global reanalysis projects in joint ventures with other organizations.
 The first is the NCEP/NCAR Reanalysis (Reanalysis-1), a global reanalysis of atmospheric data spanning 1948 to present.
 It was created in cooperation with the National Center for Atmospheric Research (NCAR).
 The second project is the NCEP/DOE Reanalysis (Reanalysis-2) project, a global reanalysis of atmospheric data spanning 1979 to present.
 It was created in cooperation with the Department of Energy (DOE).
-Gridded data from both Reanalysis-1 and Reanalysis-2 are available through NOMADS.
-More information on Reanalysis-1 and Reanalysis-2 is available at the NCEP Reanalysis homepages.
+Gridded data from Reanalysis-2 are available through the NOAA National Operational Model Archive and Distribution System (NOMADS).

-A plot of average monthly temperature by latitude and height (decreasing pressure surfaces).
-Temperatures are in degrees Kelvin (freezing is approximately 273 degrees Kelvin, or 0 degrees Celsius, or 32 degrees Fahrenheit).
+A plot of Reanalysis-2 average monthly temperature for July 1979 by latitude and height (decreasing pressure surfaces).
+Temperatures are in degrees Kelvin (freezing is approximately 273K, or 0°C, or 32°F).
 Northern latitudes are to the right in this diagram.
 This image was produced by downloading Reanalysis-2 data through NOMADS then visualizing with NASA’s Panoply visualization tool.